Finaldeath/nwscript_utility_scripts/style_guide/nwscript_style_guide.md

 # Variable Declarations

 Variables should use hungarian notation with camel case.
+More than one can be defined in a line and defaults are optional.

+There is no standard for "Global" variables in a script (those defined outside of a function) but it might be recommended to prefix them "g", eg: "gnInteger" or similar.

 Examples are:
 ```c
 int nInteger
 int bBoolean